wgdotnet/global-azure-2024-pulumi/exercise04/readme.md

 ### Pulumi Destroy

 - Implement NUKE targets that will execute `pulumi destroy` on exercise02 stacks in reverse order to the one in which they were created

+## Verification

+- Verify the targets are working properly by invoking `dotnet nuke --target <TargetName>`.